 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Soft, rich Brie cheese smothered with pesto is the type of appetizer you should never make at home alone because you'll eat the entire thing.
 The slightly warm cheese and creamy basil pesto melt together into a cheesy, garlicky appetizer that can be scooped up with slices of baguette.

-There's no need to buy expensive Brie for this recipe; your favorite inexpensive supermarket Brie will do.
+There's no need to buy expensive Brie for this recipe; your favorite inexpensive supermarket cheese will do.
 Unless you have a store-bought pesto that you really love, take the time to make homemade pesto.
-It always seems to taste better than store-bought pesto and doesn't take all that much effort.
+It always seems to taste better and doesn't take all that much effort, just a food processor.

 - 1/4 cup pine nuts

 - 1 large garlic clove (skin removed)

 - 1/2 cup Parmigiano-Reggiano cheese (freshly grated)